ahadb/useAHook/README.md

 # useFetch

 This project has examples of React hooks that i feel could be useful.
-It is a work in progress project for fun - all the hooks will work well fundamentally and you can build upon them.
+A small fun project in spare time - all hooks will work well fundamentally and you can build upon them.

 ## The Hooks